 - Are your Figures denoted by Arabic numerals, and are they in order as cited in the text?

 - Have all your Figures been submitted text file or PNG or JPG files?

 - Are your References cited in the required style of the Journal?

 - Have you obtained permission and submitted documentation for all Personal Communications cited?

 Open Access Publication: All manuscripts submitted to IJPT are assumed to be submitted under the Open Access publishing model.
 In this publishing model, papers are peer-reviewed in the normal way under editorial control.

-There is no charge for the processing of papers but author(s) of each accepted paper is required to pay a publication charge before the accepted paper is published in IJPT.
+Author(s) of each accepted paper is required to pay a publication charge before the accepted paper is published in IJPTONLINE Journal.
+Maintenance charges for website, server backup and modification.
 Published papers appear electronically and are freely available from our website.

 Frequency: Quarterly per year

 To know more about Subscription details kindly send email at email@example.com /firstname.lastname@example.org.